johnamdickson/portfolio-project-5/TESTING.md

 ### DBeaver

 The DBeaver database administration tool was used to verify the database schema and confirm the entity relationships exist as expected within the database and are correct for the project.
+As can be seen in the images below, there are differences between the proposed schema and actual schema but broadly speaking are very similar.
+Product sizes and colour models were added as the project progressed and the FAQ model was omitted due to the approaching project deadline.

 The images below serve as a comparision between the database schema produced online and the actual database structure as reported by DBeaver.

 <table width=90% align="center">
   <tr>